gaussmouse/CenturyFarmsWebApp/README.md

 - **Interactive Map:** The app provides an interactive map that displays the locations of century farms, allowing users to visualize their distribution in the region.
 - **Climate Data:** Users can view precipitation and temperature time-series graphs for any farm to learn about their long-term climate experience.

+## Live Demo

+Visit the webpage for a live demonstration: https://century-farms.netlify.app/

 ## Installation

 To set up the Century Farms Web App locally, follow these steps: